Freskoko/EmailSenderGoodMorning/README.md

 # EmailSenderGoodMorning

-This is a program to send an Email to my email each morning.
+This is a python script that uses github actions to send an Email to me each morning!

 # API/Data used

 The data sent comes from

-- my calender (mittUiB) Canva
+- weather API
-- weather api
+- github trending repos API
-- github trending repos
+- My university's calender (mittUiB) Canva API

 # How can i use this?

 Clone the repo

-go to github actions, enter your own "canva-key" and "email-password" you may need to change the email username in the code aswell.
+go to github actions, enter your own "canva-key" and "email-password" Change the email username in main -> send_mail()